ProfilePic

 • 12% use an app to round up purchases into a savings account

-The 75% of millennial moms saving for retirement seems to be consistent for all millennial savers, which have better retirement plans than either Gen Xers or Gen Zers, according to a New York Life Wealth Watch Survey.
+The 75% of millennial moms saving for retirement seems to be consistent for all millennial savers, who have better retirement plans than either Gen Xers or Gen Zers, according to a New York Life Wealth Watch Survey.
 The study showed millennials have higher confidence levels, with 45% stating that their retirement savings will last the rest of their lives versus 35% for Gen X and 33% for Gen Z.

-If you need help with starting a retirement savings plan, talk to the experts at NASB at 800-677-6272 or click here for more information.
+If you need help starting a retirement savings plan, talk to the experts at NASB at 800-677-6272 or click here for more information.